azisn11s/puskom-001/README.md

 This project is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port `9004`, so change this within the `docker-compose-LOCAL.yml` (Development) or `docker-compose.yml` (Production) and several `Dockerfile` if necessary.
+By default, the Docker will expose port `9004`, so change this within the `docker-compose.yml` and several `Dockerfile` if necessary.
 When ready, simply use the Dockerfile to build the image.
 ##### _in the root project-directory_
 ```sh